-- 78. Plaintiff incorporates by reference each of the preceding paragraphs as if fully set forth herein. - 79.
-Defendants owed consumers, including Plaintiff, a duty to fully and accurately disclose all materials facts regarding the Products, not to conceal material defects related thereto, not to place these defective products into the stream of commerce, and to fully and accurately label product packaging.
-To the contrary, Defendants explicitly and/or implicitly represented that the Products were safe and effective. - 80.
-Defendants actively and intentionally concealed and/or suppressed material facts, in whole or in part, to induce consumers, including Plaintiff, to purchase and use the Products and did so at her expense.
-Specifically: - a.
-Defendants have been aware of the positive association between feminine talc use and cancer demonstrated by epidemiological studies since at least 1982 and more than a dozen such published studies, including meta-analyses, have since been published demonstrating similar results; - b.
-Defendants have been aware, for decades, of the propensity for talc particles to translocate from the perineum through the vaginal tract into the ovaries; - c.
-IARC, the recognized world authority of agent carcinogenicity, has determined that there is causal relationship between feminine talc use and ovarian cancer; - d.
-Johnson & Johnson's own paid consultant, Dr. Alfred Wehner, advised the company on multiple occasions, by at least 1997, that Johnson & Johnson's denial of a positive association between feminine talc use and ovarian cancer was "technically and factually incorrect."; and
+84. Plaintiff incorporates by reference each of the preceding paragraphs as if fully set forth herein.

+85. Defendants owed consumers, including Decedent, a duty to fully and accurately disclose all materials facts regarding the Products, not to conceal material defects related thereto, not to place these defective products into the stream of commerce, and to fully and accurately label product packaging.
+To the contrary, Defendants explicitly and/or implicitly represented that the Products were safe and effective.

+86. Defendants actively and intentionally concealed and/or suppressed material facts, in whole or in part, to induce consumers, including Decedent, to purchase and use the Products and did so at her expense.
+Specifically:

+a.
+Defendants have been aware of the positive association between feminine talc use and cancer demonstrated by epidemiology studies since at least 1982 and more than a dozen such published studies, including meta-analyses, have been published demonstrating similar results;

+b.
+Defendants have been aware, for decades, of the propensity for talc particles to translocate from the perineum through the vaginal tract into the ovaries;

+c.
+IARC, the recognized world authority of agent carcinogenicity, has determined that there is a credible causal between feminine talc use and ovarian cancer;

-- e.
-Recent studies have again confirmed a statistically significant correlation between talcum powder use in the perineal area and uterine cancer. - 81.
-Defendants made the misrepresentation and/or omissions for the purpose of deceiving and defrauding Plaintiff and with the intention of having her act and rely on such misrepresentations and/or omissions. - 82.
-Defendants knew that their concealments, misrepresentations and/or omissions were material, and that they were false, incomplete, misleading, deceptive, and deceitful when they were made.
-Alternatively, Defendants concealed information, and/or made the representations with such reckless disregard for the truth that knowledge of the falsity can be imputed to them. - 83.
-Defendants profited, significantly, from their unethical and illegal conduct that caused Plaintiff to purchase and habitually use a dangerous and defective product. - 84.
-Defendants' actions, and Plaintiff's justifiable reliance thereon, were substantial contributing factors in causing injury and incurrence of substantial damages. - 85.
-Plaintiff sustained the following damages as a foreseeable, direct, and proximate result of Defendants' acts and/or omissions: - a.
-Economic losses including medical expenses and lost earnings. - b.
-Noneconomic losses including physical and mental pain and suffering, emotional distress, fear of death, inconvenience, loss of enjoyment and impairment of quality of life.
+d.
+Johnson & Johnson's own paid consultant, Dr. Alfred Wehner, advised the company on multiple occasions, by at least 1997, that Johnson & Johnson's denial of a positive association between feminine talc use and ovarian cancer was "technically and factually incorrect."; and e.
+Recent studies have again confirmed a statistically significant correlation between talcum powder use in the perineal area and uterine cancer.

+87. Defendants made the misrepresentation and/or omissions for the purpose of deceiving and defrauding Decedent and with the intention of having her act and rely on such misrepresentations and/or omissions.

+88. Defendants knew that their concealments, misrepresentations and/or omissions were material, and that they were false, incomplete, misleading, deceptive, and deceitful when they were made.
+Alternatively, Defendants concealed information, and/or made the representations with such reckless disregard for the truth that knowledge of the falsity can be imputed to them.

+89. Defendants profited, significantly, from their unethical and illegal conduct that caused Decedent to purchase and habitually use a dangerous and defective product.

+90. Defendants' actions, and Decedent's justifiable reliance thereon, were substantial contributing factors in causing injury and incurrence of substantial damages.

+91. Decedent sustained the following damages as a foreseeable, direct, and proximate result of Defendants' acts and/or omissions:

+a.
+Economic losses including medical care, lost earnings, funeral, burial and related expenses.

+b.
+Noneconomic losses including physical and mental pain and suffering, emotional distress, fear of death, inconvenience, loss of enjoyment, impairment of quality of life and, ultimately, death.

-COUNT NINE - FRAUD
+COUNT NINE - FRAUD (INTENTIONAL MISREPRESENTATION)

-(INTENTIONAL MISREPRESENTATION)

-86. Plaintiff incorporates by reference each of the preceding paragraphs as if fully set forth herein.
+92. Plaintiff incorporates by reference each of the preceding paragraphs as if fully set forth herein.

-87. Defendants, who engaged in the development, manufacture, marketing, sale and distribution of personal hygiene products, including the Products, owed a duty to provide accurate and complete information regarding said products.
+93. Defendants, who engaged in the development, manufacture, marketing, sale and distribution of personal hygiene products, including the Products, owed a duty to provide accurate and complete information regarding said products.